 0 Comments

-I love coffee!
-For me, it's a must-do for every morning.
-If I don't have at least one cup, the day is going to be a little off without my needed dose of caffeine.
-Lately, I've been trying to watch my spending so have been making a lot more coffee in the regular coffee maker with coffee grounds and good old-fashioned coffee filters instead of my single serve machine.
 And you know what I don't love?
 Drinking my delicious coffee, taking in every sip, and when I get to the bottom, discover that coffee grounds got into my cup, and I have to go spit them out in the sink.
 Gross!
 This hasn't happened in awhile, but when it does, I go over and check the status of the coffee maker.
 Sure enough, in the process, the weight of the water pushed down the edge of the coffee filter, and some grounds snuck into the pot and then ended up in my cup.
 It kind of ruins my relaxing start to the day.
 Filters of all kinds, are so helpful.
 They separate the bad from the good, the truth from the lies, the wanted from the unwanted.
 We use coffee filters, air filters, water filters, and more.
 Why do we sometimes forget to use filters when we are speaking or posting on social media?
 As Christians, the most important filter we can use is the Bible.
 If anything we hear contradicts the Bible, it isn't true.
 Therefore, we shouldn't repeat it.
 If anything we hear contradicts God's view of those He created in his image, it isn't true.
 Therefore, we shouldn't repeat it.
 Philippians Chapter Four provides us with a great filter to protect our thinking and speaking.
 If anything isn't excellent or praiseworthy or admirable or true, we shouldn't think about it, let alone say it.
 It harms others and it harms ourselves.
 I want to encourage you to start using God's Word as a filter more intentionally before you speak or share things on social media.
 See how it changes your life and changes the lives of those around you. |

 Categories